 Authentication

 Authentication is the process of verifying the identity of a user.
-The Subscription Management System uses a username-and-password authentication scheme.
+The Subscription Management System uses a username-and-password authentication scheme as well as a key token scheme for authenticating callers of the API.

 The username uniquely identifies the party, and supplying a password that matches the stored password verifies that identity.
 The user-password also corresponds to an optional email address and organization name.